bednarikjan/bednarikjan.github.io/_posts/2015-04-15-gesture_recognition_using_top_view_depth_data.markdown

 <h2>Real world application</h2>

 <p> The system was ordered by the company Lasvit, Czech Republic based designer and manufacturer of the luxury glass installations and lighting collections, and it was presented together with their kinetic lighting system Supernova on <a href="http://salonemilano.it/en-us/EXHIBITORS/Euroluce">Euroluce 2015</a> exhibition held in Milan in April 2015.
-In the demonstration video below the internals of the system are shown as well as the teaser from Euroluce 2015 made by Lasvit. </p>
+In the demonstration video below the internal visualization of the system are shown as well as the teaser from Euroluce 2015 made by Lasvit. </p>

 <iframe src="https://player.vimeo.com/video/144561041" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 <h2>Awards</h2>
-<p>I had the chance to present the project at conference <a href="http://excel.fit.vutbr.cz/">Excel@FIT 2015</a>, student competition conference of innovations, technology and science in IT, which was held by hthe Faculty of Information Technology, Brno University of Technology on 30th April 2015.
+<p>I had the chance to present the project at conference <a href="http://excel.fit.vutbr.cz/">Excel@FIT 2015</a>, the student competition conference of innovations, technology and science in IT, which was held by hthe Faculty of Information Technology, Brno University of Technology on 30th April 2015.
 Our project was awarded the 1st prize for the excellent idea, the 2nd prize for the innovation potential, the 3rd prize for the business potential and the 4th prize for the social contribution.</p>

 <h2>Authors</h2>
 <ul>